 Come to one of the Residents Clubs to fill out a single day guest pass form or extended stay guest pass form.
 Guest forms must be completed in person at the front desks at Starpointe and Presidio by the owner/lessee.

 For 2021, you receive five free guest passes per household.
-After that, guest passes cost $5 per person, per day, ages four and up.
+After that, guest passes cost $5 per person, per day, for guests aged four and up.
 We also offer a discounted guest card that is valid for a seven day consecutive period for $15 per person.
 The discount cards are available for purchase at both Starpointe and Presidio Residents Clubs.

 You can bring a small cooler with snacks and non-alcoholic beverages.
-No commercial food, alcohol or glass is allowed to be brought in to either club.
+No commercial food, alcohol or glass can be brought into either Residents Club.